sahildesai21/NASSCOM-VSD-SoC-Design-Program/README.md

 # Command to invoke the OpenLANE flow in the Interactive mode:
 ./flow.tcl -interactive

+# Now that OpenLANE flow is open we have to input the required packages for proper functionality of the OpenLANE flow
+package require openlane 0.9

 # Input the all required packages for proper functionality of the OpenLANE flow:
 prep -design picorv32a